email: info@antennarosa.com

 Adam Hersko-RonaTas

-In addition to fostering the creative pursuits of fellow up-and-coming artists, Adam has collaborated with many teams as a writer, director, cinematographer, performer, animator, and editor to create works that bridge various media forms.
-These projects range from dramatic narratives to sketch comedies, educational PSAs to environmental documentaries, stop-motion to hand-drawn animations, virtual reality installations to music videos.
-Some of these have earned global festival recognition and awards over the years.
+In addition to fostering the creative pursuits of fellow up-and-coming artists, Adam has collaborated with teams as a writer, director, cinematographer, animator, and editor to create works that bridge various media forms.
+Some of these projects have earned global festival recognition and awards over the years (NFFTY, Reykjavik International Film Festival, Ivy Film Festival, Toronto New Wave, Austin Music Video Festival, Sidewalk Film Festival, and more), with shorts acquired by Wevr Inc., DUST, and Planet Classroom.

-At Brown University he helmed Brown Motion Pictures for four semesters alongside his neuroscience studies.
-As a Royce Fellow, he directed an internationally acclaimed documentary about the effects of globalization on Iceland.
-After graduating, he moved to Los Angeles to pursue various artistic avenues while volunteering in local environmental movements.
-He also produces media and coordinates projects for Metabolic Studio – an art and ecological-science hub in downtown LA.
+Growing up in San Diego, CA, he fell in love with filmmaking as a way to foster community.
+At Brown University, he helmed Brown Motion Pictures alongside Errol.
+As a Royce Fellow, he directed an internationally acclaimed documentary on the effects of globalization on Iceland.
+After graduating, he moved to Los Angeles to pursue various artistic avenues and volunteer with local environmental movements.
+For two years, he coordinated projects for Metabolic Studio, with a focus on producing films that inspire whimsy and reconnection with nature.

 Errol Danehy